-Please refer to the Appendix for the complete PREMIUM student checklist to get a clear idea of what the students are expected to do, when, and how.
+Please refer to the PREMIUM student checklist to get a clear idea of what the students are expected to do, when, and how.

 - Students complete a team charter before and during the first team meeting, describing how they will work as a team.
-The team charter can be used in the team dynamics session. - Students will complete a teambuilding assignment that will be provided at EDLAB. - Students complete several online tests as part of their PDP assignment and coaching component. - Students attend the mandatory workshop "Discover your Competences". - Throughout PREMIUM, students attend 2 more mandatory workshops and 3 more elective workshops of their choice.
-The workshops may provide learning experiences or new developments relevant to the coaching process. - Students plan a team dynamics meeting with their competence coach.
+The team charter can potentially be used in the team dynamics session. - Students will complete a teambuilding assignment that will be provided at EDLAB. - Students complete several online tests as part of their PDP assignment and coaching component. - Students attend the mandatory workshop "Discover your Competences". - Throughout PREMIUM, students attend 2 more mandatory workshops and 3 more elective workshops of their choice.
+The workshops may provide learning experiences or new developments relevant to the coaching process. - Students fill out peer evaluations, on 3 different occasions, to be used by the coach as input for individual reflections, or the team dynamics meeting with the coach (or an intervention meeting with the mentor involved). - Students plan a team dynamics meeting with their competence coach.
 The results of the reflective practitioner meeting that students by then ought to have had with their mentor, can be used during the team dynamics meeting.